310mc/https-310mc.github.io-tl/source/_posts/songs/unit_event/nekketsu_ryusei_ninpouchou.md

     <td>
     So watch closely!
     <br>
-    Sparkle ☆ The Zealous Ninja Arts, passed down for generations — displayed with all our reckless might[^3]
+    Sparkle ☆ The Zealous Ninja Arts, passed down for generations — displayed with all our desperate might[^3]
     <br>
     We are the warriors of justice who protect peace
     </td>